ros2/buildfarm_perf_tests/README.md

 ## Test 2 - Simple pub/sub

 In this case we are testing one publisher and one subscriber **in different processes** sending a 1kArray at 5Hz.
-This will allow us to evaluate additional overhead caused by a single pub-sub topic and detect leaks related to this activity.
+This will allow us to evaluate additional overhead caused by a single pub/sub topic and detect leaks related to this activity.

 We measurement for both publisher and subscriber: